UniStuttgart-VISUS/megamol/docs/manual.md

 One important function of project files can be seen, for example, at line 13: specifying parameter values.
 You can specify values for parameter slots of modules using the `<param>` tag inside the `<module>` tag.
 Use attributes to select the name and value for the corresponding parameter.

-<b>Note</b>: If you experience problems with one of the renderers, for example due to problems with your graphics card or graphics driver, try to select another one by specifying it in line 8 from `SimpleSphereRenderer` to `SimpleGeoSphereRenderer`.
+<b>Note</b>: If you experience problems with one of the renderers, for example due to problems with your graphics card or graphics driver, try to select another one by specifying it in line 8, i.e. change the *class* value from `SimpleSphereRenderer` to `SimpleGeoSphereRenderer`.

 ### View Interaction